peterkhe1999/CheatSheet/OSCP/README.md

 While Silver Tickets aim to forge a TGS ticket to access a specific service, Golden Tickets give us permission to access the entire domain's resources.

-E.g., we could create a TGT stating that a non-privileged user is actually a member of the Domain Admins group, and the domain controller will trust it because it is correctly encrypted.
+E.g., Create a TGT stating that a non-privileged user is actually a member of the **Domain Admins** group, and the domain controller will trust it because it is correctly encrypted.

+Forge and inject our golden ticket:

-Having obtained the NTLM hash of the krbtgt account, along with the domain SID, we can now forge and inject our golden ticket.
+* NTLM hash of the krbtgt account
+* domain SID

-Creating the golden ticket and injecting it into memory does not require any administrative privileges and can even be performed from a computer that is not joined to the domain.
+Creating the golden ticket and injecting it into memory does **not require any administrative privileges** and can even be performed from a **computer that is not joined to the domain**.

-Before generating the golden ticket, we'll:
 - Launch mimikatz and delete any existing Kerberos tickets with `kerberos::purge`.
-- Supply the domain SID (which we can gather with `whoami /user`) to the Mimikatz `kerberos::golden` command
+- Supply the domain SID (gather with `whoami /user`) to the Mimikatz `kerberos::golden` command

-Use the /krbtgt option instead of /rc4 to indicate we are supplying the password hash of the krbtgt user account.
-Starting July 2022, we'll need to provide an existing account, e.g., jen
+- Starting July 2022, we'll need to provide an existing account, e.g., jen

 ```
 kerberos::purge